Implementing a Components checkout

 style sheet.

-The async function you implement should:
+The you implement should:

 To set checkoutSessionId

-Pass your configuration object to components()
+Pass your to .

 Use the object returned by components()